jundalisay/superbnetlify/content/en/research/descartes/world/chapter-09.md

 > *Superphysics note: This is the Big Bang

-By contrast, all the less massive had to be pushed, each toward the center of the heaven containing it, by the course of the matter of that heaven.
+By contrast, all the less massive had to be pushed, each toward the center of the heaven containing it, by the course of the air-aether of that heaven.

 <!-- And (given the shapes that I have attributed to them)  -->